adrianjhpc/cirrus-website/status/index.md

 As you are aware, we have regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200.

-During the session tomorrow, a missing firmware from the GPU node enclosures will be installed.
-A reservation has been put in place on the system to prevent GPU work running after 0800.
-This is needed because the switches providing the nodes with their operating system filesystem will be rebooted during the process, which is likely to cause disruption to running work.
-The reservation will be removed as soon as the work is complete.

-This should be 'At-Risk' for the system as a whole as any issues with the optical network on the GPU nodes should not affect the rest of the system.

 ### At Risk Maintenance Sessions

-Thursday 29th October 1100 GMT
-There is an 'At-Risk' Session to replace a faulty DDN controller on the main Cirrus lustre filesystem.
-We do not expect this to have any impact on users but please report any issues you experience to support@cirrus.ac.uk

 There is an 'At-Risk' Session provisionally booked every Wednesday from 1000 - 1200.
 A user mailing will be sent if any work is going to take place which may impact users.

+Wednesday 4th November 1000 - 1200 GMT
+There is an 'At-Risk' Session to replace a faulty DDN controller on the main Cirrus lustre filesystem.

+We will also undertake maintenance on the BeeGFS storage controller.
+IBM have recommended that we re-seat one of the controllers to attempt to correct a multipath issue.
+The controllers are resilient and the activity is being undertaken on the inactive controller.

+We do not expect the maintenace to have any impact on users but please report any issues you experience to support@cirrus.ac.uk

 ### Service Calendar